ono-midori/ono-midori.github.io/techs/zguide.md

 - ROUTER to ROUTER

-And these combinations are invalid (and I’ll explain why):
+And these combinations are invalid (and I'll explain why):

 - REQ to REQ
 - REQ to DEALER